MarkiMark3/nothing-landing/README.md

 # Author: Markiyan Dmyterko

-1.The Nothing Landing page is a project that focuses on structure and efficient front-end development 2.Technologies Used: HTML, SCSS, Stylelint(for CSS linting)
+1.The Nothing Landing page is a project that focuses on structure and efficient front-end development;
+2.Technologies Used: HTML, SCSS, Stylelint(for CSS linting);
+3.How to run this project localy:(a.Clone this project from GITHUB;b.NODE version should be 14;c.
+Run NPM instal;d.
+Run NPM start;);

 - [DEMO LINK](https://MarkiMark3.github.io/nothing-landing/)
 - [REPO LINK](https://github.com/MarkiMark3/nothing-landing)